g-mornn/morn-paper/README.md

 There is a 10,000 Total Supply.

-All tokens will be airdropped [see @g_mornn on Twitter] except the very few that will be locked in liquidty forever.
-Nobody will own any reserves.
-That's it.
-Well maybe some other shit but TBA...

 - Symbol: $GMORNN (bc someone already took $MORN... )
 - Token address: DiWunPY8GfsFthdDAwiRRtCgKCB5AEcFx9edDpxZoTyo
 - Market ID: D6ca2PqdmoeFGmwm6ryokFXxCEBzgRRNVXBrNqbywnqZ